Mermade/openapi2js/README.md

 # OpenAPI2js

-Convert OpenApi (Swagger) 2.0 JSON spec to simple JS API, suitable for use with the Open Nitro SDK
+Convert OpenApi (Swagger) 2.0 JSON spec to simple Javascript API, complete with JSDOC, suitable for use with the Open Nitro SDK

 ## Usage: